Bodera/quickCourse_Agile/Lesson-No-13.md

 * You can push the release date (which is like asking for more money).
 * Or you can drop the last important stories (flexing in scope, what is most preferred).

-Don't let emotions fill up your head when having this conversation.
-Keep in mind that it isn't up to you.
-You're simply the vessel for communicating that which is and what can be, totally impartial towards the outcome.
+Don't get emotional when you have this conversation, it's not your call to make, you were simply the vessel for communicating that which is and can be completely impartial towards the outcome.

 It's also your responsabilities is to make them aware of the impact of their decisions and give them the fully information necessary to make a well-informed decision.